dylan-jayatilaka/dylan-jayatilaka.github.io/_posts/2014-06-07-quantum-theory-is-wrong.md

 Whoever said the universe had to be simple?
 Isn’t it enough that it is _predictable_?

-I think that this claim is false.

-The story of quantum mechanics has not ended.
+I think that this claim is false: the story of quantum mechanics has not ended.

 In fact, quantum mechanics in its standard form is fundamentally flawed.
 In certain circumstances, as you will see, it *refuses* to make any predictions